 Begin by defining your selected information community and the value of studying the chosen community.
 Your research should focus on understanding the information seeking behaviors and needs of your chosen community.

 Search LIS and related databases.
-Identify scholarly and popular sources that research on and/or discuss the information behavior and needs of your information community.
+Identify scholarly sources that research the information behavior and needs of your information community.
 Collect the APA citations for each source.
-(If you have trouble locating appropriate materials check in with the iSchool King Library library liaison, Ann Agee (email@example.com), who can provide support.)
+(If you have trouble locating appropriate materials check in with the our King Library library liaisons at email@example.com, who can provide support.)

 Using the Literature Review Matrix, for each source use one row to provide details about the article (e.g. authors, main ideas, methods, analysis, results, assumptions, conclusions) and your analysis of it (e.g. your conclusions distinct from the authors and the implications you see).
-Do this for 10-12 sources.
-At least 8 must be scholarly, peer-reviewed studies, as noted above.
+Do this for 8 scholarly, peer-reviewed studies, as noted above.